-Campus equity events for 2018 served over 2,500 students, while 2,824 students have been served to-date during the 2019-20 academic year.
-The goal is to increase the number of served students by 10%, which will equate to a goal of serving over 3,100 students during the 2020-21 academic year.
-In prior years, determining specific disproportionately impacted groups served has been a challenge as there was no mechanism available for event check-ins.
+Campus equity events for 2018 served over 2,500 students, while 2,824 students were served during the 2019-20 academic year prior to the campus closure due to the COVID-19 pandemic.
+The goal is to increase the number of served students by 10%, which will equate to a goal of serving over 3,100 students during the 2021-22 academic year.

+In prior years, determining the number of specific disproportionately impacted groups served by professional development programming has been a challenge as there was no mechanism available for event check-ins.
 Moving forward, this challenge will be addressed by requiring all sponsored events to utilize the GWC App and Gecko program for event check-in and tracking, respectively.
 These mechanisms will gather student identification numbers, which will allow us to evaluate and disaggregate information by student demographics including ethnicity, gender, age, and participation of support programs.
 Sponsored events are open to all students and staff, which include opportunities that bring awareness of disproportionately impacted students including and not limited to Hispanic/Latinx, Black or African American, LGBTQ+, undocumented, veterans, and those that may be experiencing homelessness, food, and clothing insecurities.